java-springboot-kafka/java-springboot-kafka/source/_posts/virtual-threads-in-java-19.md

 ## Virtual Threads

-YOu remember multithreading in Java 1.1?
+You remember multithreading in Java 1.1?
 At that time, Java only knew so-called green threads.
 The possibility of using multiple operating system threads was not used at all.
 Threads were only emulated within the JVM.
 As of Java 1.2, a native operating system thread was actually started for each Java thread.

 Now the Green Threads are celebrating a revival.
 Although in a significantly changed, modernized form, virtual threads are basically nothing else: they are threads that are managed within the JVM.
 However, they are no longer a replacement for the native threads, but a supplement.
 A relatively small number of native threads is used as a carrier to process an almost arbitrarily large number of virtual threads.
 The overhead of the virtual threads is so low that the programmer doesn't have to worry about how many of them he starts.